05/28/12

 Savannah supervises

 It was all fairly painless, though we turned off the water for several days.
 We turned it back on in the evenings, but it was an interesting lesson in appreciating water!
-I never realized before how dirty Savannah got until I couldn’t wipe her mouth/face/hands/etc.
+I never realized before how dirty my daughter got until I couldn’t wipe her mouth/face/hands/etc.

 Our pipes are already deteriorating and we decided a long time ago not to drink the water.
 Here’s a sample of the water from our kitchen faucet after being gone for the weekend: